Karon Beach

 The beach is a popular destination for tourists.
 Generally quieter than neighbouring Patong, it is popular with families and couples.
 It is also especially popular with Scandinavian tourists, with many businesses catering especially to them.

+History

 Karon Beach was heavily damaged by the tsunamis following the 2004 Indian Ocean earthquake, especially in its southern regions, but has since largely recovered and by 2008 showed little evidence of tsunami damage.